jfwilliams92/sparkify/README.md

 # Sparkify - Predicting Churn from User Behavior

+- My blog post walking through the project and discussing findings can be found <a href="https://medium.com/@jfw_4978/creating-meaningful-features-from-raw-events-6dc6017518b7">here</a>

 ## Background and Motivation

 For the Udacity Data Science NanoDegree, we were asked to complete a Capstone project to demonstrate our capability of handling and end to end machine learning project.